Ethereum: Addresses

-Ethereum addresses are composed of the prefix "0x" (a common identifier for hexadecimal) concatenated with the rightmost 20 bytes of the Keccak-256 hash of the ECDSA public key (the curve used is the so-called secp256k1).
-In hexadecimal, two digits represent a byte, and so addresses contain 40 hexadecimal digits, e.g. 0xb794f5ea0ba39494ce839613fffba74279579268.
+Ethereum account addresses are composed of the prefix "0x" (a common identifier for hexadecimal) concatenated with the rightmost 20 bytes of the Keccak-256 hash of the ECDSA public key (the curve used is the so-called secp256k1).
+In hexadecimal, two digits represent a byte, and so addresses contain 40 hexadecimal digits after the "0x", e.g. 0xb794f5ea0ba39494ce839613fffba74279579268.
 Contract addresses are in the same format, however, they are determined by sender and creation transaction nonce.

 Virtual machine

 The Ethereum Virtual Machine (EVM) is the runtime environment for transaction execution in Ethereum.
-It includes, among other things, a stack, memory, gas balance, program counter, and the state (including contract code).
-The EVM is stack-based, in that most instructions pop operands from the stack and push the result to the stack.
+The EVM is a stack based virtual machine with an instruction set specifically designed for Ethereum.
+The instruction set includes, among other things, stack operations, memory operations, and operations to inspect the current execution context, such as remaining gas, information about the current block, and the current transaction.
 The EVM is designed to be deterministic on a wide variety of hardware and operating systems, so that given a pre-transaction state and a transaction, each node produces the same post-transaction state, thereby enabling network consensus.
 The formal definition of the EVM is specified in the Ethereum Yellow Paper.
 EVMs have been implemented in C++, C#, Go, Haskell, Java, JavaScript, Python, Ruby, Rust, Elixir, Erlang, and soon WebAssembly.